keflavich/blog/content/protostellar_mass_functions.rst

 showing the usual peak at 0.3 Msun.
 This version of the functions is nontrivial to compute, especially for the modified PMFs.

-The Chabrier version is a near-perfect match to Figure 3 of `McKee and Offner`_.
+The Chabrier version is a near-perfect match to Figure 3 of `McKee and Offner`_, with slightly different normalization.
+A notable feature of this plot is that it cuts off at 3 Msun.
+I want to examine the same distribution at higher masses.

 .. image:: |filename|/images/taperedaccretion_pmf_chabrier.png